Spring Garden Revival

 • Tree density and shade coverage, which affect grass growth rates

-• Municipal restrictions on watering or mowing hours
+• Municipal restrictions or recommendations on mowing times and equipment use

 Benefits of Lawn Mowing in Medford